Are you feeling like you have no control over what you see in your Facebook News Feed?

 - How to Declutter Your News Feed (a.k.a. how to stay informed without going crazy) — Featuring the “Unfollow or Unfriend?”
 Matrix

 - How to Save the Awesome Things You Find on Facebook Without Cluttering Your Friends’ News Feeds

 OK, you’re not going to like what I have to say about this.
 You probably want a list of apps that remove ads altogether.
 And if YOU would like to recommend such apps, you are free to do so in the comment section.
-But, well, ads don’t really bother me, and I mostly just ignore them.
+But, well, ads don’t really bother me that much, and I mostly just ignore them.
 I don’t begrudge Facebook from trying to make a living in order to provide a free service that I enjoy.
 I don’t pay any attention to the ads – that is, UNLESS THEY ARE DIRECTLY IN MY NEWS FEED.
 Ads off to the side, fine, whatever.

-Here’s what you need to know about the ads in your News Feed:
+Here’s what you need to know about the ads IN your News Feed:

 Here’s an ad for Vistaprint that totally looks like an ad.
 (Some look more like articles.)
 And who doesn’t like Vistaprint?
 But if you get tired of seeing the same ad over and over, click the three little dots in the upper right-hand corner for more options.

 Please don’t leave!

 If you were to leave Facebook I would miss you!
 And so would all my introverted friends!